Substitute Resident Assistant Job Description

 - Specific training dates will be communicated after hire

-- Communicates on a regular basis with your Coordinator of Residence Education, other Office of Residence Life and Housing staff, and University officials.
+- Communicates on a regular basis with your CRE, other Office of Residence Life and Housing staff, and University officials.

 - Attends bi-weekly SubRA meetings.